-The following message is for apprentices who may have concerns about the Novel Coronavirus (also known as COVID-19).
+The following message is for apprentices and employers who may have concerns about the Novel Coronavirus (also known as COVID-19).

 The AMRC Training Centre is part of the University of Sheffield and we are treating this as a major incident.
 Our top priority is always the health and safety of students, staff and those who make up our wider community across the globe.

 We will continue to issue any further advice and guidance as it becomes available, so we encourage everyone to read the information contained within these FAQs carefully and regularly, and to follow the instructions given.

 We're closely following the latest advice and guidance issued by the UK government, Public Health England and the Foreign and Commonwealth Office.
 We will continue to take all appropriate and necessary steps, as required by the official advice, to keep our community safe.

 We want to reassure you that we are doing all we can to plan for all possible circumstances, and as the situation changes we will keep you updated with any further action you may need to take.
 Please keep checking these pages for updates.